DataDog/hiring-engineers/answers.md

     ![datadog tracer](/assets/apm/ddtracer.png)
   - I go back here: https://app.datadoghq.com/apm/install but nothing has changed

   And that's when I realize...
-I made a rails app in the hiring-engineers directory, but I think I should have made the new app whilein my VM!!!
+I made a rails app in the hiring-engineers directory, but I think I should have made the new app while in my VM!!!

 #### Attempt 3: Let's try that again, this time in the right directory
   - Real quick I do the same thing I just did, except in the terminal tab with my VM.